Marco Travaglio: Political views

 Interviewed by Antonello Piroso on 22 March 2011 on the television programme Niente di personale on La7, Travaglio revealed that in the 1996 Italian general election he had voted for Lega Nord in one of the two legislative chambers and for Romano Prodi's The Olive Tree in the other chamber.
 He explained his vote for Lega Nord as the fulfillment of a promise he had made to himself after leaving Il Giornale in 1994: he would have voted for whoever would throw down Berlusconi.
 For the 2013 Italian general election, in an article published on MicroMega and also in the La7 television programs Servizio pubblico by Michele Santoro and Otto e mezzo by Lilli Gruber, he announced his vote for Civil Revolution in the Chamber of Deputies and the Five Star Movement in the Senate.
 For the 2016 Italian constitutional referendum about the Renzi–Boschi reform, Travaglio supported the "No" campaign and wrote a book against the reform.
 On the 8 March 2018 episode of Otto e mezzo, Travaglio stated that he had voted for the Five Star Movement in the 2018 Italian general election.
 For the 2020 Italian constitutional referendum about the reduction of the number of MPs, Travaglio supported the "Yes".

 In February 2022, Travaglio called the news of an impending Russian invasion of Ukraine an "American fake news", doing so even the day before the invasion started, which resulted in criticism, as well as being listed among denialists of the invasion.
 He is a leading critic of Volodymyr Zelenskyy, and his stances have been criticized as anti-Ukraine and pro-Vladimir Putin.
-His newspaper's reporting on the war has been seen as so pro-Russia that the Russian embassy has praised and retweeted it.

 In June 2023, upon the death and state funeral of Berlusconi, Travaglio was critical towards what he perceived as a beatification of the deceased leader, citing his multiple scandals.